Maclura pomifera: The Edible Inedible

 In all fairness, not all of the fruit is edible.
 Only the seeds are.
 In fact, the Osage Orange it is closely related to the Mulberries, which we do eat, and the Paper Mulberry which also has an edible fruit.
 But, 99.999999% of the Internet sites says it is not edible.
 Why?
 Two reasons.
 Somebody a long time ago said the fruit was not edible, and the Internet is mostly cut and paste wrong.
 I have truly become disgusted with sites like Wikipedia regarding the inaccurate information about plant edibility.

-It was fromo Jim Mason, a naturalist with the Great Plains Nature Center in Wichita Kansas, that I learned the seeds wee edible.
-The taste somewhat like raw sunflower seeds.
-Not bad for an inedible fruit though he does say it takes a lot of work to get the seeds.
+It was from Jim Mason, a naturalist with the Great Plains Nature Center in Wichita Kansas, that I learned the seeds were edible.
+They taste somewhat like raw sunflower seeds.
+Not bad for an inedible fruit though he does say it takes a lot of work to get the seeds, and he’s right.
 His web page is here.
 The Osage Orange grows in Florida — I know where there is one in Jacksonville.
-However, it grows in abundance in the mid-west, being part of the 1930’s reclamation process.
+I have visited it several times.
+However, the tree grows in abundance in the mid-west, being part of the 1930’s reclamation process.
 It is, or was, the most intentionally planted tree in the United States.
 Its native range is a swath running from east Texas up into Oklahoma and parts of western Arkansas.
 It grows in 39 states and Washington DC, excluding the coldest and or driest areas, such as the high plain states and upper New England.
 Also found in Canada, it’s “invasive” in Italy and approaching invasive in Spain.

 To separate the edible seeds from mature fruit put the fruit in a bucket of water and wait until the fruit is soft, then separate the seeds out.
 This will be an aroma-filled process and not pleasant.
 Let’s just say starving would help.

 Also called Hedgeapples, the Osage Orange got some of its reputation from killing livestock.
 But careful investigation shows the animals usually suffocated on the large fruit.
-One livestock feeding study found no significant chemical problems with the Osage Orange.
+That got translated into “toxic.”
+But one livestock feeding study found no significant chemical problems with the Osage Orange.
 As for the seeds, birds and small mammals have enjoyed them for a long time.
 Squirrels seem particularly fond of ripping into one.

 While the edibility of the Osage Orange has been maligned for decades, its usefulness as a tree has not.
 It was and still is esteemed for making bows.
 In fact, some bow makers think the Osage Orange’s wood for bows is superior to the Yew Tree, which is usually held up to be the classic standard.
 The wood is turned into various products or used to make guitars.
 The bark also furnishes a yellow dye and tannins.